Chapter 9: Inside the Wall

 He spoke up again, “I should leave… You are settling in well?
 I umm… Lisa will come and make sure you wake up in the morning so we have plenty of time to study.”

-He waved at me while never breaking into a smile, “Bye then,” and then he turned and left the room.
+He waved at me while never breaking into a smile, “Bye then,” he turned away and left the room.

 The knocking came again, “Coming!”
-I yelled as I slipped out of the covers and went to the door.
-I opened it and found a quiet Lisa waiting in the darkness outside my door.
+I yelled as I dragged myself out of the covers and went to the door.
+I opened it and found Lisa waiting in the darkness outside my door.

 “I’m here to help you if you need it.
 Your lack of a need for privacy quite embarrassed Roderick last night.”
-She spoke like an adult but with less emotion in her voice and it was so strange to hear her speaking in the early morning.
+She spoke like an adult of the Wall with the same flat emotionless tones.
+It was too early in the morning for such monotone speech patterns.

 “Umm, ok.
 I might need help with back of a dress, but that is it.”
 I stood back and let her in before heading over to the wardrobe and opening it up to browse through the choices.
 I picked a simple black dress from the wardrobe.
 It looked like it would be a floor length dress on me.